 I grew up thinking that a college degree would be my ticket to wealth or at least entry into the upper echelons of the middle class.
-But after taking most of my twenties to dig myself out of $65,000 of student loan debt amassed after a B.A. in Political Science, a MSEd in Bilingual Education, and an EdM in Organizational Leadership, I realized that the correlation between a college education and building wealth is pretty weak.
+But after taking most of my 20s to dig myself out of $65,000 of student loan debt amassed after a B.A. in political science, a MS.Ed in bilingual education and an Ed.M in organizational leadership, I realized that the correlation between a college education and building wealth is pretty weak.

-While my credentials positioned me to earn more—my income nearly tripled from my first degree to the third—my degrees did not position me to save more, invest more, or be more discerning about credit use; only strong skills in money management could position me do that.
+Although my credentials positioned me to earn more—my income nearly tripled from my first degree to the third—my degrees did not position me to save more, invest more or be more discerning about credit use; only strong skills in money management could position me to do that.

-Here are six wealth-building strategies and principles that I used to build a strong financial foundation for myself over the last fifteen years.
+Here are six wealth-building strategies and principles that I used to build a strong financial foundation for myself over the past 15 years.

-Get organized and knowledgeable about your student loans.
+1. Get organized and knowledgeable about your student loans.
 Part of being a millennial college graduate is being responsible and informed about your student loans.
 Take several weekends to educate yourself on the ins and outs of your student loans.
-Create virtual and/or real folders to organize the following information.
+Create virtual and/or real folders to organize the following information:

-a) The type and number of loans that you have.
-Do you have subsidized and/or unsubsidized loans?
-Do you have federal loans, private loans, or both?
-Keep the name and number of your lender(s) in your phone, on an Excel file on your computer, and in hardcopy form for easy access.
+a.
+The type and number of loans you have: Do you have subsidized and/or unsubsidized loans?
+Do you have federal loans, private loans or both?
+Keep the name and number of your lender(s) in your phone, on an Excel file on your computer and in hard copy form for easy access.

-Live at home for as long as you can.
-Without the burden of high rent prices, you can start to build a 6-month emergency fund, save to buy your own home, put a big dent in your college loans, or free yourself to take low-paying, high-passion opportunities and jobs, thus preparing you for bigger, greater, and more meaningful long-term gains.
+2. Live at home for as long as you can.
+Without the burden of high rent prices, you can start to build a six-month emergency fund, save to buy your own home, put a big dent in your college loans or free yourself to take low-paying, high-passion opportunities and jobs, thus preparing you for bigger, greater and more meaningful long-term gains.

-On the other hand, if living at home is not an option, scout out neighborhoods and cities that will use less than 30% of your total take-home pay.
-This may mean having to share your space with a roommate to keep your costs low and shopping sparingly for home furnishings.
+On the other hand, if living at home is not an option, scout out neighborhoods and cities that will cost less than 30 percent of your total take-home pay.
+This may mean having to share your space with a roommate to keep your expenses low and shopping sparingly for home furnishings.

-If you are committed to life-long learning, consider a certificate course, self-study, or one of the many low-cost or free online opportunities that some of the most prestigious colleges and universities offer until you are 100% certain that you need that second or third degree.
+If you are committed to lifelong learning, consider a certificate course, self-study or one of the many low-cost or free online opportunities that some of the most prestigious colleges and universities offer until you are absolutely certain you need that second or third degree.

-Aim for the 50-30-20 rule when it comes to budgeting.
+4. Aim for the 50-30-20 rule when it comes to budgeting.
 Wealth is a decision.
 It is a lifetime sum of day-to-day financial decisions, which begins and ends with tracking your spending and knowing the difference between needs and wants.
-If you need a budget starter tip, try the 50-30-20 rule.
-Use 50% of your income for your needs, 30% for your wants, and 20% for your savings and investing.
-If you want to jumpstart your journey to wealth, flip those last two percentages: save and invest 30% of your income and use 20% of your income for your fun, wants, and desires.
+If you need a budget-starter tip, try the 50-30-20 rule.
+Use 50 percent of your income for your needs, 30 percent for your wants, 20 percent for your savings and investing.
+If you want to jump-start your journey to wealth, flip those last two percentages: Save and invest 30 percent of your income, and use 20 percent of your income for your fun, wants and desires.